karenlontoh/maven-toys-analysis/README.md

 - To identify key factors influencing revenue changes.
 - To provide actionable recommendations for revenue growth in Q4 2018 and beyond.

-## **Methodology 🔬**
+## Methodology 🔍

-The analysis encompasses data cleaning, exploration, analysis, and visualization using Python and Tableau.
-Key metrics, such as total revenue and trends in units sold, will be examined to derive valuable insights.
+The analysis consists of the following steps:

+1. **Data Cleaning and Preprocessing**: Handling missing values, correcting data types, and preparing data for analysis.
+2. **Exploratory Data Analysis (EDA)**: Understanding key patterns, trends, and outliers.
+3. **Data Visualization**: Using Tableau for creating interactive visualizations to represent key findings.
+4. **Statistical Analysis**: Calculating correlations, performing hypothesis testing, and identifying trends in the data.

 ## **Conclusion 📈**